Uranium Pentoxide SDS

 • Absorb and contain spill with inert materials (e.g., sand, vermiculite).

-• For large spills, use water spray to disperse vapors, flush spill area.
+• For large spills, use water spray to disperse vapors, and flush the spill area.
 Prevent runoff from entering waterways or sewers.

 Precautions – ANSI Label